 Fortunately, finding the kernel extension would not be difficult as the kext is being used on the Dell Latitude E5440 so the kext was copied and then imported for a third attempt.
 The third attempt to install macOS Sierra was a success and the System Software is installing.
 With the installer now working perfectly, our fourth attempt is to configure an account and check for any issues and correct it during post installation.

 With everything running great our fifth attempt is to see if macOS High Sierra is compatible as the user mentioned that they were interested in installing Final Cut Pro.
 During the upgrade, there were some minor to major graphical issues but as you can see in the sixth attempt, it did not cause the upgrade the crash.
 As newer release can drop support, a seventh attempt is planned to see if there will be similar issues with macOS Mojave.
-After the client was done with their 3-month task that required Final Cut Pro, a the system was updated and is now successfully running macOS Catalina.
+After the client was done with their 3-month task that required the use of the Final Cut Pro software, I assisted in getting it updated successfully and running macOS Catalina.